Kids say and do some pretty crazy things, and it’s good for dads to respond to teach and correct them. But there also needs to be balance.

 Here at fathers.com there’s an old saying: Father’s Day Every Day.
 At least it’s old to us.
 We even used that as the...

-Here at fathers.com, we often think of Father’s Day as a milestone, the start of a new year in your fathering, when...
+Think of Father’s Day as a milestone, the start of a new year in your fathering, when you end one season and begin another.